 On September 2, in the fifth scrutiny, Della Chiesa lost one vote, but in the sixth scrutiny, he advanced to 27 votes.
 In the seventh scrutiny he moved up to 31, and in the eighth, he had 32; Domenico Serafini, OSB (a curial cardinal, only appointed on May 25, who had once been Apostolic Delegate in Mexico) had 24; and Agostino Richelmy (Turin) one.
 Della Chiesa had a majority, but not a two-thirds majority, and Serafini's integrationists had enough votes to ensure that he never got it.
 The Conclave faced a potential deadlock.

 Next day, September 3, in the ninth scrutiny, Della Chiesa advanced again, to 34 votes, and Serafini had 22.
 Richelmy still had one.
 In the tenth scrutiny, on the morning of September 3, 1914, Della Chiesa had 38 votes (an exact 2/3 majority), Domenico Serafini had 18, and Agostino Richelmy one.
 Giacomo della Chiesa took the name Benedict XV.
+The examination of Della Chiesa's ballot was demanded, to ensure that he had not given himself the vote that gave him the two-thirds majority.
+This was a gratuitous insult, implying that Della Chiesa was not above violating the regulations of the Conclave.
 He immediately replaced the Secretary of State of Pius X, Rafael Merry del Val (an arch-conservative), with Domenico Ferrata (former Nuncio in Paris) and, when he died in October, with Pietro Gasparri.
 The anti-Modernist reign of terror was beginning to abate.

 Benedict XV was crowned at the Vatican on September 6, 1914 by Cardinal Francesco della Volpe, the Cardinal Proto-Deacon.
 Being one of the self-styled "prisoners of the Vatican", he never took possession of his Cathedral Church, San Giovanni Laterano.